Cosys-Lab/Cosys-AirSim/docs/px4_build.md

 ## Some Useful Parameters

-PX4 has many customizable parameters (over 700 of them, in fact) and to get best results with AirSim we have found the following parameters are handy:
+PX4 has many customizable parameters (over 700 of them, in fact) and to get best results with Cosys-AirSim we have found the following parameters are handy:

 ```